-Teens are especially vulnerable to drug abuse and addiction, because peer pressure and lack of understanding of the consequences can lead teens to go overboard with drinking and drugs.
+Teens are especially vulnerable to drug abuse and addiction because of peer pressure.
+Often they also lack the understanding of the consequences.
+Thus, teens go overboard with drinking and drugs.
 As a parent, you need to understand the warning signs and symptoms of drug abuse.

-If you notice any of these signs or symptoms with your own child, or with your teen’s friends, you will want to approach the topic as quickly as possible.
+Destinations for Teens can help identify issues.
+If you notice any of the following signs or symptoms, you will want to approach the topic as quickly as possible.
 The sooner that your teen gets the treatment he or she needs, the better their chances are of long-term recovery.

 What are the Signs and Symptoms of Teen Drug Abuse?

-- Your teen may experience physical health complications that are related to the drug that they are using and abusing.
-For example, if your child is using tobacco products, you may notice that their teeth are turning yellow and that their breath is foul.
-People who abuse depressants may be sleepy or clumsy all the time, and those who abuse narcotics may seem like they are too happy and may be very sleepy on a frequent basis.
-Every individual drug type has a range of physical symptoms that you should be aware of so that you can spot them in your own child.
+Your teen may experience physical health complications related to the drug they abuse.
+For example, if your child uses tobacco products, their teeth may turn yellow or they may develop bad breath.
+People abusing depressants may be sleepy or clumsy all the time.
+Those abusing narcotics may seem like they are too happy and maybe very sleepy frequently.
+Every individual drug type has a range of physical symptoms.
+Thus, you should be aware of so you can spot them in your child.

-As a parent, it’s easy to try to brush off your concerns about your child and pretend that it’s nothing serious.
-But teen drug abuse is a large societal issue, and every young adult is susceptible to this lifestyle.
+As a parent, it’s easy to brush off your concerns about your child.
+Perhaps you pretend it’s nothing serious.
+But teen drug abuse is a larger societal issue.
+Thus, every young adult is susceptible to this danger.
 If you notice even one of these warning signs, it is important to have a discussion with your teen and see if they may be abusing drugs.

-Your child likely will not openly admit it, but it’s important to continue to monitor the situation and seek help quickly as soon as you feel it’s a problem.
-There are qualified recovery specialists at treatment centers across the country who work specifically with teen patients.
+Your child likely will not openly admit it.
+But it’s important to continue to monitor the situation.
+Also, seeking help as soon as you feel it’s a problem with Destinations for Teens can stem the tide of the issue.
+Our qualified, compassionate recovery specialists work specifically with teen patients.
 Get your child the help that he or she needs today, and put them back on the right path toward a successful and fulfilling life.